Andrologist Malpractice Attorneys in Chicago

 This lawsuit targeted two separate doctors and the clinic where they worked.
 The plaintiff was forty-two.
 He saw the doctors a number of times over a period of a few months.
 During that time, he alleged that they did not adequately treat his priapism.
 Due to that error, his penis suffered from gangrene and had to be removed.
 Also, he needed scrotal debridements.
 He sued the doctors for malpractice.
 His complaint cited these errors.
 It alleged they caused his injuries and damages including medical bills, pain, disfigurement, trauma, and similar harms.
 The defendants could not counter the stark narrative of their misconduct.
 This might explain the rather larger and abrupt of $2.5 million.
 This compensation came from the doctors as well as the facilities where the treatment was rendered.

 Proficient and Experienced Andrologist Malpractice Lawyers

 If you have been injured due to a surgical error, misdiagnosis or poor medical decision, you may be entitled to compensation if your andrologist failed to act in an appropriate manner.
-Rosenfeld Injury Lawyers has helped thousands of clients recover the damages they needed following medical malpractice injuries.
-Your medical expenses, lost wages, loss of consortium, pain and suffering and out of pocket expenses may all contribute to the value of your claim.
+Rosenfeld Injury Lawyers LLC has helped thousands of clients recover the damages they needed following medical malpractice injuries.
+Your medical expenses, lost wages, loss of consortium, pain, and suffering and out of pocket expenses may all contribute to the value of your claim.

-Contact us today to be connected with one of our award winning Chicago andrologist medical malpractice attorneys today so that we can gather all of the information we need to perform a detailed investigation and case review.
+Contact us today to be connected with one of our award-winning Chicago attorneys today so that we can gather all of the information we need to perform a detailed investigation and case review.
 We will let you know more about your legal options so that you can make an informed decision on whether to pursue legal action and you will know exactly what you can expect from us if you retain our services.
 Since we work on a contingency basis, you are also assured that our services will cost nothing if we fail to secure compensation on your behalf.